What are the key factors that make for a successful buy-side transaction?

 Determine how your target(s) can help you achieve the growth and increase in profitability you seek.
 What does the new acquisition bring to your company in terms of established value and downstream market advantage?

-Step 3: After the target company is selected, begin your due diligence valuation.
+Step 3: After selecting the target company, begin your due diligence valuation.
 The valuation and analysis are complete examinations of the company.
 Again, you’ll need some third-party expert help on this step.
 For example, Quantive can be a reliable resource for assisting the seller with gathering all the data and information needed for valuation.

 Step 4: Sign a letter of intent

 This is where you, as the buyer, put in writing the terms and informally agreed-upon purchase price.
-Your LOI will include your promise of confidentiality so that your rep can investigate the seller’s company thoroughly.
+Your LOI will include your promise of confidentiality so that your rep can thoroughly investigate the seller’s company.

 One pitfall here is that while the LOI includes the term NON-BINDING in all caps when you sign the LOI, you have a “duty of good faith” and implied fair dealing.
 That duty could be referred to if subsequent disagreements and disputes arise.
 Again, you’ll need the expertise of trained attorneys during this phase.